 Midway High School

 Midway High School is an alternative learning extension of Oak Harbor High School.
-The program is designed to provide educational options for students that are struggling with the traditional school environment.
-The program offers a blend of technology-based courses and small-size classroom courses in order to provide more flexibility and more one-on-one contact with the instructors.
+The program is designed to provide educational options for students who are struggling with the traditional school environment.
+The program offers a blend of technology-based courses and small-size classroom courses to provide more flexibility and more one-on-one contact with the instructors.
 The program currently includes about 100 part-time and full-time high school students.
 Contact Oak Harbor High School’s Counseling & Career Center for more information

-In 2014, Oak Harbor Schools initiated a new program called iGrad Academy to help locate at-risk students that have either stopped coming to school or had other mitigating factors that precluded them from attending.
+In 2014, Oak Harbor Schools initiated a program called iGrad Academy to help locate at-risk students who have either stopped coming to school or had other mitigating factors that precluded them from attending.
 Through this re-engagement program, students are offered ways to return to school and become successful or earn their diplomas through online learning. iGrad Academy is offered in partnership with an organization called Graduation Alliance.
 Resources offered to at-risk students include a teaching mentor and technology so they can participate in online learning to meet graduation requirements.
 Contact Oak Harbor High School’s Counseling & Career Center for more information